acharyasharad/Sit-Chatbot/README.md

-# Sit-Chatbot
+# Hack-O-Week Project

-A simple web-based project built using HTML, CSS, and JavaScript for the Hack-O-Week event.
-This project demonstrates front-end development concepts including responsive design, user interaction, and dynamic functionality using JavaScript.
+This project was developed as part of the Hack-O-Week event.
+It is a simple web application created using HTML, CSS, and JavaScript.

+## Features
+- Clean and responsive user interface
+- Interactive functionality using JavaScript
+- Organized project structure

+## Technologies Used
+- HTML
+- CSS
+- JavaScript

+## Project Structure
+Hack-O-Week/
+│
+├── index.html     # Main webpage
+├── style.css      # Styling for the webpage
+└── script.js      # JavaScript functionality

+## How to Run
+1. Download or clone the repository.
+2. Open `index.html` in any web browser.

+## Author
+Sharadvardhan Acharya